 ~ Ernestine Ulmer ~

 Malva must mean “lekker”

 I am actually not a dessert person.
 If there is a choice I will rather eat a starter and a big main course and skip the dessert.
 But I certainly have some friends and family who will definitely eat dessert first if given a choice!
 My favourite dessert is probably Affogato – a shot of espresso over a scoop of ice-cream.
 But my “eat dessert first” daughter has two favourites: Crème Brûlée in summer and Malva Pudding in winter.
-Not even my Apple Cake can take over the place Malva Pudding has in her heart!
+Not even my Apple Tart can take over the place Malva Pudding has in her heart!
 What the “malva” actually means is not quite clear.
 The Afrikaans word for marshmallow has the word “malva” in it, but marshmallows are not an ingredient in Malva Pudding.
 I used to tell my children that “malva” must mean “lekker” – delicious!